 Clean Communities of Western New York (Buffalo)

 The Clean Communities of Western New York (Buffalo) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

-Craig Jackson has been the Coordinator of Clean Communities of WNY since Nov.
+Craig Jackson has been the Director of Clean Communities of WNY since Nov.
 2012.
-Jackson's role as coordinator is to assure that local partnerships are built to reduce petroleum use in transportation.
-Mr. Jackson has worked in the rotating equipment industry servicing the Oil & Gas, Power Generation and Air Separation markets for over 6 years.
-Jackson is the founder and chairman of CNG for Upstate NY, a group of regional companies interested in fostering learning, collaboration and action on CNG vehicle fueling and infrastructure as it relates to the Upstate New York region and natural gas utilization for transportation.
+Jackson's role as director is to assure that local partnerships are built to reduce petroleum use in transportation.
+Jackson has worked in the rotating equipment industry servicing the Oil & Gas, Power Generation and Air Separation markets since 2009.
+He is the founder and chairman of CNG for Upstate NY, a group of regional companies interested in fostering learning, collaboration and action on CNG vehicle fueling and infrastructure as it relates to the Upstate New York region and natural gas utilization for transportation.

 Jackson holds a Bachelor of Science in Mechanical Engineering from the University at Buffalo and a Master of Business Administration in organizational development from Canisius College.